nsaunders/purescript-tecton/docs/overview/values.md

 ## Lists

 Lists can be found throughout CSS, notably in [selectors](./selectors.md) and many properties such as `transitionProperty` (which accepts a list of properties to animate).
-Because they are often overloaded with different types of data, Tecton uses a list syntax based on [nested tuples](https://pursuit.purescript.org/packages/purescript-tuples/4.0.0/docs/Data.Tuple.Nested#v:(/\\)).
-Here is how that looks:
+Because they are often overloaded with different types of data, Tecton uses a list syntax based on [nested tuples](https://pursuit.purescript.org/packages/purescript-tuples/4.0.0/docs/Data.Tuple.Nested#v:(/\\)) that supports heterogeneous data.
+Here is how the syntax looks:

 ```haskell
 module Example.StyleSheet where